Cloud Communication - Subscribe

 Review: Publishing Events

-• Events are messages sent from an Argon to the cloud as often as you choose
+- Events are messages sent from a Photon 2 to the cloud as often as you choose

 Events in Particle Console